Table of Contents

 A mutual fund is a portfolio or basket of securities (often stocks or bonds) where investors pool their money.
-Globally, there are more than 125,000 regulated funds investors can choose from, and they come in many different flavors — from equity funds to government bond funds, as well as growth funds, sector funds, index funds, and more.
+Nationally, there are more than 7,000 mutual funds investors can choose from, spanning equity funds, bond funds, growth funds, sector funds, index funds, and more.

-Mutual fund shares can be purchased through the fund company, from a bank, a brokerage account or through a retirement plan at work.
-For example, you might hold mutual funds inside a taxable investment account or within an individual retirement account (IRA) with an online brokerage.
-Or you may invest in mutual funds through your 401(k) at work.
+You can buy mutual fund shares through a brokerage account, retirement plan, or sometimes directly from the financial group managing the fund.
+For example, you might hold mutual funds inside a taxable investment account, within an individual retirement account (IRA) with an online brokerage, or as part of your 401(k) at work.

 Alternative investments,